-My name is Lucinda Murphy and I’m a PhD researcher based in the Department of Theology and Religion at Durham University.
+My name is Lucinda Murphy and I’ve just completed my PhD in the Department of Theology and Religion at Durham University.

 I have always been fascinated by how particular things, relations, and experiences become meaningful or significant to people – in other words, how people make sense of the world and the people around them.
 At the heart of this exploration, as I see it, is the question of how people emotionally relate to a sense of the Other, and in doing so, how they come to relate to themselves, their desires, and a sense of their own place and purpose in the world.